A Wiccan of 25 years, Sage likes to put her background as a writer and teacher to use by helping people learn about this NeoPagan path.

 Wiccan Book of Shadows

 There are many Wiccan ritual tools that may aid a person in their religious practices.
-The Book of Shadows (BOS) is arguably the most essential.
-In fact, if cataclysmic events required me to flee my homeland, and I could only fit one tool in my bug out bag, it would be my BOS.
+The Book of Shadows (BoS) is arguably the most essential.
+In fact, if cataclysmic events required me to flee my homeland, and I could only fit one tool in my bug out bag, it would be my BoS.
 I feel like just about everything else is expendable.
 I can find a substitute for blades, cups, pots, discs, censers and candle holders; I can even work without them.
-But the nearly 2 ½ decades it’s taken me to accumulate the knowledge and experienced as outlined in my BOS is not so easily or quickly replaced.
+But the nearly 2 ½ decades it’s taken me to accumulate the knowledge and experience as outlined in my BoS is not so easily or quickly replaced.
 I even have much of it memorized—but still, it’d be hard to recall everything and cobble it back together.

 I also want to mention that, while I absolutely respect that many non-Wiccan Pagans and Witches have adopted the tool for their own use, the content with different religions may vary.
 This is an article aimed at Wiccans, thus the contents discussed are more specific to that religion.

 The most essential items in the BoS are generally those items that are most essential to the religion and practice of it.
 These are the kinds of things you’ll go back to again and again, the kind of stuff you need to keep on hand or that you may refer to from time to time.
 Some things that are more essential found in the BoS include: